xregistry/spec/core/spec.md

 ```

 Where:
-- the request body contains the list of Resource IDs to be deleted
+- the request body MUST contain the list of Resource IDs to be deleted, however
+  an empty list or an empty body MUST be interpreted as a request to delete
+  all Resources of the specified Group
 - if an `epoch` value is specified for a Resource then the server MUST check
   to ensure that the value matches the Resource's current `epoch` value and if
   it differs then an error MUST be generated